Danvictorgithub/flask-feed/README.md

-# flask-task-manager
+# flask-feed
-A simple Task Manager WebApp using NextJS and Flask
+A simple social media app built with NextJS and Flask.

+## Features

+- User authentication
+- Create, read, update, and delete posts
+- Like and comment on posts
+- The social feed is only available per day and resets at midnight